codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### executeAsyncScript

+Asynchronous scripts can also be executed with `executeScript` if a function returns a Promise.
 Executes async script on page.
 Provided function should execute a passed callback (as first argument) to signal it is finished.